pulumi/docs/content/blog/kubecon-2019/index.md

     ...
     ```

-1. **Prod Pulumi Preview** - This is what preview changes to our production infrastructure.
+1. **Prod Pulumi Preview** - This is what previews changes to our production infrastructure.
 Some teams may choose to start with this stage as a manual gate and then switch to an automatic stage once they've built up confidence.

     We can incorporate this into our Merge Request review process, allowing us to validate our infrastructure changes are as we expect.
 Here we can see only our Kubernetes Deployment is getting updated meaning only our application was changed.